Caffeine (service)

 Caffeine was a live streaming platform for gaming, sports, and other entertainment content.

 Caffeine secured a $100 million investment in September 2018 from 21st Century Fox with chairman Lachlan Murdoch joining Caffeine's board, as well as the creation of a newly formed joint venture called Caffeine Studios.
-As of 2019, Caffeine had raised $146 million from investors in 3 rounds led by 21st Century Fox, Andreessen Horowitz, and Greylock Partners.
+As of 2019, Caffeine had raised $146 million from investors in three rounds led by 21st Century Fox, Andreessen Horowitz, and Greylock Partners.

 Both Caffeine and Twitch hosted pre-game events for Super Bowl 2020.
 Notable content creators who have used the platform include JuJu Smith-Schuster and Offset.
+In 2020 the rapper Drake signed an exclusive multi-year partnership with Caffeine to co-produce rap battles with the Ultimate Rap League.

-Caffeine ended their service on June 26, 2024, stating that they were not able to achieve profitability.
+Caffeine ended its service on June 26, 2024, stating that it was not able to achieve profitability.